All Episodes

 So here comes Obama raising the cost of labor arbitrarily.

-If he's got 10 people making 50% of his budget, and the budget is arbitrarily raised, he's not changed, he's not going to raise what he's paying labor.
+If he's got 10 people making 50% of his budget and the budget is arbitrarily raised, he's not changed.

-He can't stay in business.
+He can't and stay in business.

-If this with this arbitrary raise thrown in.
+So somebody has to get fired with this arbitrary raise thrown in.

-Because businesses do not change their labor costs day to day, hour to hour, month to month.
+It's just the way it works because businesses do not change their labor costs day to day, hour to hour, month to month.

-They budget these things as much as they can in advance, because it's the highest cost of doing business usually.
+They budget these things as much as they can in advance because it's the highest cost of doing business usually.

 They aren't, but let's just say they are seven bucks.

-Now here comes Obama and say you got to pay them 10 bucks.
+And everybody working seven bucks an hour equals 50% of the, now here comes Obama and say, you got to pay them 10 bucks.

 Well, the amount of money you're going to spend on labor isn't going to change.